ACADEMIC POLICES AND PROCEDURES

 In keeping with the College’s commitment to guiding students toward educational success, students who have completed a minimum of 6 graded credit hours must maintain at least a 2.0 grade point average (GPA) in order to remain in good academic standing.
 Any student who is unable to maintain at least a 2.0 GPA and who has completed at least 6 credit hours of coursework at the College will be placed on academic probation.

-Students on academic probation must work with a Success Coach/Advisor in the Student Success Center when registering for classes and when making changes to their class schedule.
+Students on academic probation must work with a Success Coach/Advisor in the Student Success and Transition Center when registering for classes and when making changes to their class schedule.
 Students on academic probation may not:

 If any student has already signed up for classes in a given semester before the status of academic probation has been assigned to that student, that student will have until Wednesday of the first week of classes to adjust their schedule according to this policy.
 The College reserves the right to remove students who are on academic probation from any and all classes for a given semester in the event that the student has registered for more than 12 credit hours before the status of academic probation has been assigned.